 Bills for tuition and fees reflect the courses for which students have registered.
-Tuition, fees and residence hall charges are due (or a payment plan established) on or before the first day of classes each semester/term.
+Tuition, fees and residence hall charges are due (or a payment plan established) prior to the start of classes each semester/term.
 The College reserves the right to revise these costs at any time, without prior notice, in order to meet increased expenses.
-The Bursar can provide more detailed information about College expenses at 315-470-7256.
+The Bursar/Registrar can provide more detailed information about College expenses at 315-470-7256.